kylesomers/aws-lambda-zombie-workshop/NEW/README.md

 7. Your stack will take about 3 minutes to launch and you can track its progress in the "Events" tab.
 When it is done creating, the status will change to **CREATE_COMPLETE**.

 8. Click the **Output** tab in CloudFormation and click the link for **MyChatRoomURL**.
 This should open your chat application in a new tab.
 Verify that your Zombie survivor chat application properly loads in the browser.
 Leave this tab open as you'll come back to it later.

+    This CloudFormation template creates resources in your account, including an S3 bucket that will store your website static assets.
+A [Lambda-backed Custom resource](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources-lambda.html) is used to copy the static website assets from a central hosting S3 bucket into your own newly-created bucket.

 9. You have successfully launched the Zombie workshop.
 You're ready to move onto the labs.
 Proceed to [Lab 1 Authentication with Cognito User Pools](1_Cognito).